21st century cost containment for Rising Group Insurance Premiums

 In the face of Canada’s public health care crisis, providing your employees with adequate and competitive health and dental coverage has never been more important.
-In 2005, more than $142 billion was spent for health care in Canada with 70 per cent of the costs paid for by the federal and provincial governments’ publicly funded system.
-Corporate Canada paid for most of the remaining 30 per cent of non-essential medical and dental expenses, according to the Canadian Institute for Health Information and Statistics Canada.
+In 2005, more than $142 billion was spent on health care in Canada with 70 percent of the costs paid for by the federal and provincial governments’ publicly funded system.
+Corporate Canada paid for most of the remaining 30 percent of non-essential medical and dental expenses, according to the Canadian Institute for Health Information and Statistics Canada.

-In the midst of these economic pressures on the current healthcare system, employees are demanding an enriched company medical and dental benefit plan.
-While the traditional corporate employee medical and dental benefit plan in Canada provides coverage for semi-private hospital rooms, prescription drugs, dental, chiropractors, physiotherapists, vision care, extended health coverage and travel medical insurance, employees are asking for more options then ever before.
+In the midst of these economic pressures on the current healthcare system, employees are demanding an enriched company medical and dental benefits plan.
+While the traditional corporate employee medical and dental benefits plan in Canada provides coverage for semi-private hospital rooms, prescription drugs, dental, chiropractors, physiotherapists, vision care, extended health coverage, and travel medical insurance, employees are asking for more options than ever before.
 Opinions on what to add are largely influenced by age and experience – items like teeth whitening can compete with orthotics.
 Older employees want expanded drug coverage, while younger workers are concerned about their deductibles.
 The end result is employees want choice and employers want/need to contain their costs.

 a)Self-Insurance – The employer self-insures, assuming the cost of all claims.